St. Ignace, MI Demographics

 A map of St. Ignace's Population by Race

-Of the 745 places in Michigan, St. Ignace is the 282nd most populous.
+St. Ignace is ranked the 276th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Ignace was ranked the 282nd most populous place in the 2020 Census.

 St. Ignace's White Population